 Car shoppers who are new to leasing might be unfamiliar with some terminology in the fine print.
 “Money factor” in the lease language means interest rate.
 It may also be called “lease factor” or even “rent fee.”
 This number contains several decimal places.
 To convert it to a familiar-looking APR interest rate, multiply it by 2,400.
 For example, a money factor of 0.00125 equates to a 3% interest rate.

 The residual value is the estimate of what a vehicle will be worth at the end of the lease term.
-In other words, how much the car will depreciate.
-This figure is expressed as a percentage of the car’s list price.
-The estimated value looks different from lender to lender.
-It can even vary based on model trim levels.
+In other words, residual value depends on how much the car will depreciate – and not all cars depreciate at the same rate.
+Residual value usually shows up as a percentage of the car’s original MSRP.
+And to make residual value even more complicated to understand, it can vary from lender to lender and/or can from trim levels within the same make and model.

 Leases often look attractive to car shoppers because of the lower monthly car payments shown in advertisements.
 Figuring the real cost of leasing isn’t as simple as multiplying the monthly fee by the length of the lease.
 It’s essential to pay attention to the “cash due at signing” line seen in lease advertisements when you evaluate the total lease cost.
 Be sure you include the down payment, fees, taxes, and the disposition charge (when you turn in the car) to calculate how much money you will spend on leasing a car.
 Paying $3,600 as a down payment to initiate the lease is the equivalent of $100 extra per month throughout a 36-month lease.